Rice Owls play in C-USA Tournament against the UTSA Roadrunners - WTOP News

 Frisco, Texas; Wednesday, 9:30 p.m.
 EST

-BOTTOM LINE: The Rice Owls face the UTSA Roadrunners in the C-USA Tournament.
+BOTTOM LINE: The Rice Owls take on the UTSA Roadrunners in the C-USA Tournament.

 The Owls have gone 8-12 against C-USA teams, with a 9-2 record in non-conference play.
-Rice averages 15.4 assists per game to lead C-USA, paced by Max Fiedler with 5.1.
+Rice is third in C-USA in rebounding averaging 32.7 rebounds.
+Max Fiedler leads the Owls with 7.7 boards.

 The Roadrunners’ record in C-USA play is 4-16.
-UTSA ranks ninth in C-USA shooting 33.4% from deep.
-Azavier Johnson paces the Roadrunners shooting 50% from 3-point range.
+UTSA is 1-1 in games decided by less than 4 points.

 TOP PERFORMERS: Fiedler is averaging 10.6 points, 7.7 rebounds and 5.1 assists for the Owls.
-Quincy Olivari is averaging 19.5 points over the last 10 games for Rice.
+Quincy Olivari is averaging 19.3 points and 5.9 rebounds over the past 10 games for Rice.

-Japhet Medor is shooting 40.6% and averaging 13.4 points for the Roadrunners.
-John Buggs III is averaging 11.7 points over the last 10 games for UTSA.
+Japhet Medor is scoring 13.4 points per game with 3.3 rebounds and 3.8 assists for the Roadrunners.
+Jacob Germany is averaging 13.3 points and 9.0 rebounds while shooting 46.8% over the past 10 games for UTSA.

 LAST 10 GAMES: Owls: 2-8, averaging 73.2 points, 29.6 rebounds, 12.7 assists, 5.4 steals and 2.2 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 83.1 points per game.